 The 21st-century shale revolution has transformed the North American oil and gas industry.
-The Appalachian Basin alone produces around 30% of the US's natural gas output, and investments of more than \$100 billion since 2012 have resulted in an expansion in LNG capacity of over 95 million tons.
+The Appalachian Basin alone produces around 30% of the US's natural gas output, and investments of more than \$100 billion since 2012 have resulted in an expansion in LNG capacity of close to 90 million tons.